akaihola/darker/README.rst

    profile = "black"
    known_third_party = ["pytest"]
    line_length = 88                  # Overridden by [tool.darker] above

-While isort_ reads all of its options from the configuration file, Black_ only honors the ones listed above when called by ``darker``.
-Other tools are invoked as subprocesses and use their configuration mechanisms unmodified.

 Be careful to not use options which generate output which is unexpected for other tools.
 For example, VSCode only expects the reformat diff, so